CrossFi-Treasury-Guard/SmartContract/README.md

     }
   }
 }
-## Note: I also encountered this error =>  Stack Too Deep
-Three words of horror, which made me panicked while using Remix so check this link to check the steps to address this issues while coding, testing e.t.c ➤

-## 📌 Usage Without Verification
-The contract works without verification on explorers like the CrossFi Testnet Explorer.
-Verification is only required for transparency and audits.
-Functionality remains unaffected if:

-The bytecode matches the compiled output

-Required dependencies (e.g., OpenZeppelin) are correctly imported or flattened

-## 🛡️ Future Enhancements
-These features are designed for future integration and may be built into follow-up versions:

-Score Dispute Mechanism: DAO members can challenge AI scores within a fixed timeframe.

-On-Chain AI Versioning: Enable transparent tracking of model versions used for each score.

-Cross-Chain Support: Deploy to Ethereum, CrossFi Testnet, and other EVM-compatible chains.

-Governance Integration: Use scores to weight DAO votes or filter out weak proposals.

-## 🧠 Learn More
-Explore how the AI Score Registry fits into the broader CrossFi Treasury Guard initiative by pairing it with the frontend interface, milestone escrow logic, and DAO dashboard systems.

-📖 See companion frontend: CrossFi Treasury Guard – AI-Governed DAO (Frontend)

-## 📝 License
-This project is released under the MIT License.
-See the LICENSE file for details.

-## 🧑‍💻 Contribution & Support
-Open to feedback, suggestions, and contributions:

-Submit issues or feature requests on GitHub

-Fork the repo and submit PRs
+🧨 Common Error: Stack Too Deep
+“Stack Too Deep” errors in Remix are common for complex structs or large functions.
+Here's a helpful resource to address this:

+🔗 How to Fix "Stack Too Deep" in Solidity – Recommended Workarounds

+Tips:

+Break large functions into smaller ones

+Use local structs or memory arrays

+Minimize inline calculations

+📌 Using the Contract Without Verification
+Deployment without source-code verification (e.g., on CrossFi Testnet) is fully supported.
+The contract will function correctly if:

+Bytecode matches your compiled output

+You’ve imported all dependencies (e.g., OpenZeppelin) locally or flattened

+Verification is only required for transparency, not functionality.

+🔮 Future Enhancements
+Planned Feature	Description
+Score Dispute Window	Allow DAO members to challenge submitted scores within a fixed time On-Chain Model Versioning	Register and track the model version tied to each score Cross-Chain Deployment	Extend compatibility across other EVM networks DAO Score Integration	Use AI scores to influence voting weight or filter weak proposals

+🔗 Deployed Addresses
+Paste your deployed contract addresses below:

+ts
+Copy
+Edit
+// src/config/contracts.ts
+export const CONTRACT_ADDRESSES = {
+  AI_SCORE_REGISTRY: 'PASTE_HERE',
+  PROPOSAL_REGISTRY: 'PASTE_HERE',
+  TREASURY_ESCROW: 'PASTE_HERE',
+  XFI_TOKEN: 'PASTE_HERE'
+};
+📖 Learn More
+To see this contract in action, explore its integration in the CrossFi Treasury Guard – AI-Governed DAO (Frontend) interface.

+Submit a proposal

+Receive an AI-backed score

+Vote and manage treasury funding — all from the frontend dashboard

+📝 License
+MIT License.
+See LICENSE for full details.

+🧑‍💻 Contributing & Support
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to change.

+✅ Ways to Contribute
+Fork the repo

+Create a feature branch

+Commit changes

+Push to GitHub and open a PR

+❓ Questions or Bugs?
+File an issue on GitHub

+Contact the CrossFi Hackathon team

+Check the Wiki for additional docs